Early Years Development

+Physical development is critical during the first five years of life.
 It is well documented that higher levels of physical activity in childhood can lead to continued participation in later life.

 It is important to establish high levels of physical activity as early as possible to encourage children to stay active enough to benefit their health and to support continued interest and participation throughout adult life.

-For Early Years Practitioners
+Early Years CPD Opportunities

 What the training will offer you: